samuel032khoury/OOD_Group/HW05/README.md

 (RGBA) color information, with the option if a ImageFileImpl object should be considered has a alpha channel, regardless of their original image format.
 It will also record the possible maximum value for Color.
 Currently `IImageOperation` contains all the operations that can be preformed on the `ImageFile` which the interface have a method to take in a operation and produce a new image.

-~~As overwritten an existing image in the image library is allowed by design, all current methods for `ImageFile` are restricted not to mutate the provided  `ImageFile` itself, but only generate a new copy with modification.
-If users want to "mutate" the original image, they can simply overwrite the value of which the key they used to retrieve an image to process.~~
+As overwritten an existing image in the `ImageLib` is allowed by design, all current methods for `ImageFile` are restricted not to mutate the provided  `ImageFile` itself, but only generate a new copy with modification.
+All modification is performed on a ==**deep copy**== of the original `ImageFile`, so the original  `ImageFile` and the information stored in it will not be mutated by all means.
+If users want to replace the value corresponding to the identifiable key, on the other hand, they can simply re-assign the value of which the key they used to retrieve an image to process.
-Currently, our design of the `ImageFile` doesn't allow for overwrite it.
-However, there is no need to overwrite it as now the functions/operations are seperated from the ImageFile
 #### Operation

-Operation.operator.colortrans package contains an interface `IColorTransOperator` for enum classes.
+`Operation.operator.colortrans` package contains an interface `IColorTransOperator` for enum classes.
 Every enum member should be the name of a particular operation to convert a Color, by some defined rules, to another, which may have a modified RGB(A) value.
-Each `IColorTransOperator` contains a matrix that records the color transfer for a particular pixels.
+Each `IColorTransOperator` contains a matrix that records the color transform for a particular pixels.
 The matrix is defined in the enum creation and can be retrieved by calling getMatrix().
 Currently, `GreyscaleOperation` are able to use `SimpleArithmeticGreyscaleOperator` and `SingleChannelGreyscaleOperator` declared.
 `TingingOperation` are able to use `TiltingOperator` declared.